Mining Intelligence and Sales Leads

 Summary:

-Within the Project area, the focus of past exploration for, and development of, Au-Ag-Sb-W-Hg deposits has been from both disseminated deposits extracted using conventional open pit methods and higher grade structurally controlled AuSb, W-Sb, Hg and Au-only deposits extracted using various underground mining methods.
+Mineralization and alteration in the District are associated with multiple hydrothermal alteration events occurring through the Paleocene and early Eocene epochs.
 Mineralization occurs in numerous locations throughout the District in medium- to coarse-grained, felsic to intermediate intrusive host rocks and typically occurs as disseminated replacement mineralization within structurally prepared dilatant zones or adjacent to district- and regional-scale fault zones.
 Mineralization also occurs in association with sheeted veins, stockworks, endoskarns, and complex polymictic breccias.
-In the metamorphosed sedimentary rocks, mineralization occurs in association with dense fracture zones in structurally prepared sites and as stratiform manto-style replacements in reactive carbonate and calcareous siltite and schist units, as well as in cross-cutting breccia veins and dikes and jasperoids (quartz-replaced carbonates).
+In the metamorphosed sedimentary rocks, mineralization occurs in association with dense fracture zones in structurally prepared sites and as stratiform manto-style replacements in reactive carbonate and calcareous siltite and schist units, as well as in cross-cutting vein arrays, breccia veins and dikes, and jasperoids (quartz-replaced carbonates).

 Yellow Pine Deposit

-In the central region of the deposit, between 1,188,200N and 1,189,600N, mineralization is broadly disseminated over a width of 500 feet east of the Hanging Wall fault and west of the post-mineralization Hennessey fault, except where Hennessey fault has offset the western part of the mineralization to the north.
-Gold and antimony mineralization in the central region of the deposit are bounded to the south by a complex fault network consisting of the C-structure, the Granite fault, and the northwesterly striking Midnight fault.
-The width of mineralization in Central Yellow Pine ranges from 165 ft to over 650 ft wide, over 1,400 feet of strike length and extends down dip over 1,200 ft.
+In the central region of the deposit, between 1,188,200N and 1,189,600N, mineralization is broadly disseminated over a width of 500 ft east of the Hanging Wall fault and west of the post-mineralization Hennessey fault, except where Hennessey fault has offset the western part of the mineralization to the north.
+Gold and antimony mineralization in the central region of the deposit are bounded to the south by a complex fault network.
+The width of mineralization in the central area of the Yellow Pine deposit ranges from 165 ft to over 650 ft wide, over 1,400 ft of strike length and extends down dip over 1,200 ft.

 Mineralization in the northern Homestake area of the Yellow Pine deposit ranges from 80 to 150 ft thick and extends for over 800 ft along strike and down dip.
-Here, mineralization occurs as a tabular body in the hanging wall of the Hidden fault/Clark Tunnel structure.
+Mineralization occurs as a tabular body in the hanging wall of the Hidden fault/Clark Tunnel structure.
+The tabular zone steepens to the west and is truncated to the west against the East Boundary fault, a gouge zone within the MCFZ.
+Directly east of the MCFZ gouge, is a silicified fault corridor which is moderately mineralized in the Homestake area.
 Gold mineralization also occurs within the metasediments at Homestake, where both disseminated and vein-hosted gold occurs within the upper Calc-Silicate and Middle Marble formations.

 Hangar Flats Deposit

 Mineralization in the Hangar Flats Deposit is entirely intrusive hosted and is localized in and along the flanks of the MCFZ.
-The highest grades of gold, silver, and antimony, defined on the basis of drilling and legacy production, occur within sub-vertical, north-plunging, tabular to pipe-like breccia bodies formed at the intersection of the main north-south structural features and shallowly northwest-dipping dilatant splay structures.
+The highest grades of gold, silver, and antimony occur within sub-vertical, north-plunging, tabular to pipelike breccia bodies formed at the intersection of the main north-south structural features and shallowly northwest-dipping dilatant splay structure.
 These mineralized breccia zones range from 16 ft to over 330 ft in true thickness and can be traced several hundred feet down dip.
-Disseminated replacement style gold mineralization occurs throughout the MCFZ and eastern footwall encompassing the higher-grade tabular breccia zones.
-Disseminated gold mineralization also occurs as shallowly dipping tabular bodies along the northwest dipping splay structures which pinch out to the east away from the main MCFZ.
+Disseminated replacement style gold mineralization occurs throughout the MCFZ and eastern footwall in higher-grade tabular breccia zones.
+Disseminated gold mineralization also occurs as shallowly dipping tabular bodies along the northwest dipping splay structures, which pinch out to the east away from the main MCFZ.
+Alteration zonation is similar to that developed in the Yellow Pine deposit, but more tightly constrained to structures.

 West End Deposit